 To Taylor and Jessica and the rest of the Barton family, I offer all my best and the best we can from the NWPR family!

 These days of smoke and bombs and hate are troubled times- desperate times– times that are testing Men’s hearts and souls and their measure too.
 When we face adversity we must not look forward but rather look back.
 By doing so we can see the footprints of our ancestors and see the good they did and the bad as well.
 Their mistakes and Victories too will be laid out for us to learn from as long as we are diligent.

 One thing that can help us as we move ahead is to HONOR those that have come before us and those who laid the groundwork for the good things we now enjoy now.
 Our decisions as a collective in these days will leave our mark and be the road map for future generations to follow.
 The echoes I hear…. the giant shadows I see when I look back…. they are those of great men.

 Because I was an athlete many of these men were my coaches and mentors.
 Some are dead and some are alive – as we all age it is going to be more of the former than the latter.
 If I do nothing else by looking back but remember it will be to honor them.
 To give them the nod that they are/were the best of the best and the reasons we became who we are.

 I am going to honor someone here who deserves it as much as anyone in my life and we did not always agree on things; let there be no doubt.
-If you’re talking about the roots of the development of the youth football game here in Oregon and Washington, and the main cause of the recruiting explosion here, you are talking about Coach Greg Barton.
+If you’re talking about the roots of the development of the youth and high school football game here in Oregon and Washington, and the main cause of the recruiting explosion here, you are talking about Coach Greg Barton.